 If students have questions or disputes related to academic accommodations, they should contact their course instructor, and then their department or college office.
-For questions or to report discrimination or harassment based on religion, individuals should contact the Office of Institutional Equity.
+For questions or to report discrimination or harassment based on religion, individuals should contact the Civil Rights Compliance Office.
 (Policy: Religious Holidays, Holy Days and Observances)